According to the research in 2018, Content Marketing Institute discovered:

 Lastly, even though scheduling is excellent for social media productivity, making manual shares is still important.
 Because nothing beats the process of sharing natural and emotional hot updates, breaking news or your current mood status.

-If you’re looking for a new marketing community, Reddit is your go-to.
+Thus – if you’re looking for a new marketing community, Reddit is your go-to.

 Reddit attracts about 164 million unique visitors every month (huge number, eh?).